MartinLangbecker/mav-prices/readme.md

   seatReservation: false,
   directConnection: false,
   longerTransferTime: false, // >=10 minutes transfer time guaranteed
-  isArrivalDate: false, // specify whether date parameter is arrival or departure date (default: departure)
+  isArrivalDate: false, // specify whether date parameter is arrival or departure date
-  intermediateStations: [ // 0-3 objects for intermediate stations
+  intermediateStations: [ // 0-3 objects for intermediate stations (sample object is not set as default)
     {
       stationCode: "008062648", // station ID
       durationOfStay: 5 // in minutes (max: 59 (officially), but more seems to work as well);